 Tips for visiting the Statue of Liberty Crown

 - Three months ahead – The MOST important thing to remember with crown tickets is to book ahead.
-Tours are limited and crown access tickets usually book up 2 months in advance.
+Tours are limited and crown access tickets are usually booked up 2 months in advance.
 The pedestal access tickets can usually be booked around 2-3 weeks before but always aim to book early to avoid disappointment.

 - Wear comfortable shoes – if you wish to climb to the crown, wear comfortable clothes and loose clothing.
 The walk is just over 200 steps and it is a strenuous climb, so wear your trainers for this trip.

-- Prepare – We are fairly healthy people but are slightly larger than your average traveller.
+- Prepare – We are fairly healthy people but are slightly larger than your average traveler.
 We had no trouble fitting through the narrow staircases but were glad it wasn’t a busy day.
 If you aren’t sure you are healthy enough, get walking before your trip and see our photos on this post to get a better idea of the staircase width.

-- Allow plenty of time – Aim to be catching a ferry over the Liberty Island at least an hour before your booked time slot.
+- Allow plenty of time – Aim to be catching a ferry over Liberty Island at least an hour before your booked time slot.
 It can take some time to get through security, even if you already have tickets.

-- Use the bathroom – There are bathrooms on both islands and the ferry but they can be hard to find once exploring the island.
+- Use the bathroom – There are bathrooms on both islands and on the ferry but they can be hard to find once exploring the island.
 Make sure you visit the bathroom before heading into the Statue of Liberty Museum (which then leads into the Crown) to avoid any emergency needs when you are 200 steps above the island!

 - Use the lockers – There are lockers available to rent ($2 for 2 hours) and we highly recommend you use them.
-These lockets only take $1 note so bring some with you.
+These lockets only take $1 notes so bring some with you.
 As you go inside the Statue of Liberty, you will only be allowed to bring in small purses and camera bags.
 When you are squeezing up the tight staircase up to the crown, you will be thankful this rule!